bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 And there are plenty of Starlink rules that you can use for this demonstration.

-I\'m using the alpha value notation rule and the color no hex rule.
+I&apos;m using the alpha value notation rule and the color no hex rule.

 The alpha value notation rule requires using a specific notation for alpha values.